mattlewis92/angular-bluebird-promises/README.md

 Simply use $q as you normally would.
 It will function exactly as before, however you will now have bluebirds additional API methods available as well on all promises throughout your angular app.

-Please note there is a slight difference between angulars $q and this implementation.
-Regular $q allows a notify callback to be passed as a second argument to .finally, however this project does not allow this.
-I would be happy to accept a PR though that adds this functionality (hint hint!)

 ## Example

 ```javascript